mjcatanz/mjcatanz.github.io/research.md

 ### Exciton Scattering
 ![Graphical Perylene molecule](/img/exciton_pair.png){:style="float: left;margin-right: 7px;margin-bottom: 7px;width:30%"}
 Excitons are naturally occurring quasi-particles associated with the conversion of light to energy (e.g. photosynthesis).
-The number of such excitations in certain systems can be computed via a topological winding number in an index-like theorem.
+This work applies algebraic topology to study and in particular, to count the number of such excitations in certain systems.
+We formulate this problem as a non-standard intersection theory problem of stratified spaces.
+In particular, we study intersections of a smooth curve with a stratified non-manifold inside the unitary group.
+Each intersection is weighted with a multiplicity, and the number of excitons can be computed via a topological winding number with an index-like theorem.

 ### FP Mods
 ![A module over the mod 2 Steenrod algebra](/img/Amod.png){:style="float: left;margin-right: 7px;margin-bottom: 7px;width:30%"}